raman0c17/docker-setup/README.md

 # Docker Setup Script for Ubuntu 22.04

-This repository contains a script to install Docker, Docker Compose, and various monitoring tools on Ubuntu 22.04.
+This repository contains a script to install Docker, Docker Compose, and optionally various monitoring tools on Ubuntu 22.04.
 This script automates the installation and configuration process, making it easier to set up a Docker environment with essential monitoring tools.

 ## Features

 - Installs Docker and Docker Compose
 - Adds the current user to the Docker group
-- Installs monitoring tools:
+- Optionally installs monitoring tools:
   - `ctop` - A top-like interface for container metrics
   - `Glances` - A system monitoring tool
   - `Netdata` - Real-time system monitoring
-- Enables Docker and Netdata to start on boot
+- Enables Docker and Netdata (if installed) to start on boot

 ## Installation Methods